Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 N5c Caboose

-E+++/OB Yes $ 75 An illuminated, Tuscan-painted, porthole caboose from 1953: has white heat-stamped lettering plus bar-end trucks with dual magnetic couplers.
+E+/OB Yes $ 55 An illuminated, Tuscan-painted, porthole caboose from 1954: has white heat-stamped lettering plus bar-end trucks with dual magnetic couplers.

 Photo of the other side.

-Minimal flaws!
-This caboose is sharp: very, very clean, beautiful lettering, nice vibrant paint, original intact end railings -- and of course, it does light!
+Has a scratch on the top of the cupola plus some minor box rub.
+The caboose is very, very clean with beautiful lettering, nice vibrant paint, original intact end railings (minor bowing) -- and of course, it does light!

 An "aerial" view of the caboose.